GenaGrig/legends-of-andalor/README.md

   It is responisve and take a form of "hamburger" menu on smaller screens.
 It contents links to Home page, News, Music, Shows, Band with a dropdown menu of Story and Members, Gallery and Contact.
   - Navigation bar allows users to easily navigate the website and choose information they want to watch at.
 * Five different blocks with images.
   - They repeats the main menu with only difference that they are not clickable.
-Right now they take a decorative option at the website and will be removed later, because the main page will be redesigned.
+Right now they take a decorative option at the website and will be removed later, because the main page will be redesigned for better UX and faster loading.
   - The purpose of them was a training of different positioning of elements on the page and making them responsive as well.
 * Footer
   - Footer contains only copyright information and has fixed position at page bottom.